kianryan/kianryan.github.io/_posts/2011-11-28-the-battle-of-sausage-hereafter-known-as-the-battle-of-2011.md

 And phalanxes grappled with spears made from bread,

-formed and baked hard enough to crack a man&#8217;s head.
+formed and baked hard enough to crack a man’s head.

 For where food is in battle, be in no doubt!